uc-creat/python-labs/OOPs/classes-objects/Material/Need-of-classes-objects.md

 Let us try to explore what all are the possiblities as a developer that we can think of -- for creating such type of system.

 - #### Possiblity 1:
-     I can create many functions for every domain - each function will be defining the overall functionality of that role. for eg:

           ```py